apache/parquet-format/LogicalTypes.md

 }
 ```

-Implementations should use either `LIST` and `MAP` annotations _or_ unannotated
+For all fields in the schema, implementations should use either `LIST` and
-repeated fields, but not both.
-When using the annotations, no unannotated
+`MAP` annotations _or_ unannotated repeated fields, but not both.
+When using
-repeated types are allowed.
+the annotations, no unannotated repeated types are allowed.

 ### Lists